Top of the Foot Pain:

 Get A Great Shoe:

-- The first step is to get a good supportive running shoe, if you have any questions with this comes your podiatrist or get something that you would feel comfortable running a marathon in.
+- The first step is to get a good supportive running shoe.
+If you have any questions about this, comes your podiatrist or get something that you would feel comfortable running a marathon in.

 - The first thing you need to do is look at your shoes: most patients that we see think they are wearing great shoes, but they can actually be terrible shoes.